mapamapa1/portfolio/README.md

 Flexboxes are used pretty much everywhere.

-When scaling down the viewport I have tried to fit the objects in columns and taken away some elements to fit all the navigation buttons(still work in progress).
+When scaling down the viewport I have tried to fit the objects better on screen and taken away some elements to fit all the navigation buttons(still work in progress to make it perfect).

+I have also added a weather API that fetches the local weather from weatherapi.com